Rydberg electromagnetically induced transparency based laser lock to Zeeman sublevels with 0.6 GHz scanning range: Experimental setup

 The power of the 780~nm laser was set to 300~$\mu$W and that of the 480~nm laser was 300~mW.
 The 780~nm beam was split with a polarizing beam splitter, with one part sent through the vapor cell as a reference and the other counter-propagated with the 480~nm pump through the cell, thereby coupling the $\left|\mathrm{5S}_{1/2}, F=2\right>$ ground, $\left|\mathrm{5P}_{3/2}, F'=3\right>$ intermediate, and $\left|\mathrm{32D}_{5/2}\right>$ Rydberg states.
 In the presence of the applied magnetic field, the Zeeman sublevels were nondegenerate and are shown as $m_F$ for the ground and intermediate states, and as $m_J$ for the Rydberg state (see Fig.\ref{fig:setup}(a)).
 A $\lambda/2$ waveplate in the beam of the 480~nm laser controlled its polarization to satisfy the momentum conservation requirement, $\Delta m_F=\pm1$, for transitions to various $m_J$ levels of the Rydberg state.
 When the polarization was aligned along the $x$-axis, i.e., orthogonal to the applied magnetic field, the atoms experienced a linear combination of $\sigma^+$ and $\sigma^-$ fields.
 When the polarization was aligned along the $z$-axis, i.e., parallel to the applied magnetic field, the atoms experienced $\pi$ polarized light.
 The 780~nm laser light polarization was set orthogonal to the applied magnetic field, optically pumping the atoms to the $m_F=\pm4$ Zeeman sublevels~\cite{zhang2018interplay}.
 The two 780~nm beams were incident on a dual photodetector (Thorlabs PDB210A/M), where the reference, incident on PD1, was subtracted from the probe, incident on PD2, to get the EIT signal.
-When the 480~nm laser was resonant with the Rydberg transition in the absence of the applied magnetic field, a single EIT peak was visible, as shown in Fig.~\ref{fig:no_mj_waveplte}(a).
+The processed signal from the photodetectors was transmitted to the Toptica Digilock 110 module and monitored using the DigiLock software.
+As the 480 nm laser frequency was scanned, a spectrum was obtained.
+When the 480~nm laser was resonant with the Rydberg transition in the absence of the applied magnetic field, a single EIT peak was visible, as shown on the measured spectrum in Fig.~\ref{fig:no_mj_waveplte}(a).